Yuki Kubota: Career

-He is a fan and avid supporter of the local Hiratsuka soccer team Shonan Bellmare, and in April 2015 was appointed to Berusapo Public Relations Office as General Manager of Shonan Living Newspaper that supported the team's activities.
+He is a fan and avid supporter of the local Hiratsuka soccer team Shonan Bellmare and, in April 2015, was appointed to Berusapo Public Relations Office as General Manager of Shonan Living Newspaper that supported the team's activities.

-In 2018 he returned to the theater, appearing in the stage plays Gantz: L and Hachioji Zombies, the latter alongside Kenjiro Yamashita from Sandaime J Soul Brothers.
-In 2019 he reprised his role as Takatora Kureshima/Kamen Rider Zangetsu in the stage play Kamen Rider Zangetsu - Gaim Gaiden.
+In 2018, he returned to the theater, appearing in the stage plays Gantz: L and Hachioji Zombies, the latter alongside Kenjiro Yamashita from Sandaime J Soul Brothers.
+In 2019, he reprised his role as Takatora Kureshima/Kamen Rider Zangetsu in the stage play Kamen Rider Zangetsu - Gaim Gaiden.

 In addition to acting roles, Kubota has participated in a number of TV variety shows.
 He was the Monday host of TV Kanagawa's information programme Neko no Hitai Hodo Wide from April 2019 to March 2020.
 He also directed a promotional video for the stage play Psycho-Pass: Chapter 1 - Crime Coefficient.

 On September 30, 2020, he officially launched his YouTube channel "久保田悠来の悠給休暇 (Yuki Kubota's Paid Vacation)" which to date primarily posts Let's Play videos of multiplayer online games.

 In May 2021, he had a minor role as a radio staff named Shinomiya on the NHK drama Ochoyan and made a good impression on viewers that the name "Shinomiya-san" became trending on Japanese Twitter.

 In January 2022, he made his directorial debut for the 2022 version of Basara stage play.

 Personal life

-Kubota is the younger of two brothers.
-His hobbies include sports, watching movies, driving and hitchhiking.
-He is skilled in soccer, swimming and sword fighting.
-As a soccer enthusiast, he visited South Africa to support Japan's national team in the 2010 World Cup.

 He has an easygoing personality and often cracks jokes during interviews.
 He loves to make his co-stars laugh, to make their working atmosphere more fun.
 Kubota stated that he was nothing like the character Takatora Kureshima he portrayed in the series Kamen Rider Gaim.